berthelemy/consulting.berthelemy.net/collections/_expertise/technology-reviews.md

 - Developing a roadmap for improvements and integration of ecommerce, customer relationship and course delivery for Education for Health *
 - Reviewing the use of current enterprise learning systems within National Grid, and making recommendations for the future *

-[ * Done under my old business name: Wyver Solutions Ltd ]
+[ * Done under the old business name: Wyver Solutions Ltd ]